 It seems simple-you want your new flooring to last, look great in your home, and require little maintenance.
 But as you start shopping, you soon discover there are a lot of considerations and choices when it comes to choosing a hardwood floor.
 Plus, you learn there are different types of wood flooring to meet your needs.

-Many hybrid flooring options look like real wood but consist of artificial materials rather than natural wood.
+Many hybrid flooring options look like real hardwood but consist of artificial materials rather than natural wood.
 This has created a lot of confusion around what’s available—and what’s possible.
-This has even led some to believe that“engineered” wood is fake.
+This has even led some to believe that “engineered” hardwood is fake.

 We’re going to debunk this myth for you.
-To remove that stigma, we’ve provided an overview of the different types of engineered wood available and how it features natural wood throughout its composition.
+To remove that stigma, we’ve provided an overview of the different types of wood flooring and how engineered hardwood flooring fits into the picture.